13.3.- WASTEWATER TREATMENT

 Computer Controlled Advanced Oxidation Unit

-The Computer Controlled Advanced Oxidation Unit "POAC" generates hydroxyl radicals (OH-) through ultraviolet light radiation with hydrogen peroxide.Raw water is enriched with hydrogen peroxide in a transparent tank and is driven by a pump towards...
+The Computer Controlled Advanced Oxidation Unit, "POAC", designed by EDIBON, generates hydroxyl radicals (OH-) through ultraviolet light radiation with hydrogen peroxide.Raw water is enriched with hydrogen peroxide in a transparent tank and is...

 COMPUTER CONTROLLED ADSORPTION UNIT - PEAC